hiddenforreview/SKA/README.md

 # SKA
-Anonymous repository for <i>Semi-Supervised Knowledge Amalgamation for Sequence Classification</i>.
+Anonymous repository for <i>Semi-Supervised Knowledge Amalgamation for Sequence Classification (SKA)</i>.
-This repository contains the implementation for the first solution for SKA, named <i>Teacher Coordinator (TC)</i>.
+This repository contains the implementation of the first solution for SKA, named <i>Teacher Coordinator (TC)</i>.

 ## File listing